Purchasing Managers' Index: Other PMI surveys

-The Singapore PMI (新加坡采购经理指数) is published by Singapore Institute of Purchasing and Materials Management on a monthly basis.
+SIPMM has produced a monthly bulletin since 1998 for the Singapore manufacturing sectors, with a focus on the electronics manufacturing sector.
+The data are released on the second business day of each month.
+The Singapore PMI (新加坡采购经理指数) is published by Singapore Institute of Purchasing and Materials Management.
 It was developed by Professor Philip Poh.
-He has also contributed to the development of the Chinese PMI, and the Euro PMI.
+He has also contributed to the development of the Chinese PMI.

+Similar surveys are published by the Ifo Institute for Economic Research in Germany, the Bank of Japan in Japan (Tankan).
 The PRIX index uses a diffusion index methodology based on that of PMIs.
 However, rather than drawing on purchasing managers, it uses country analysts based in the world's 20 largest oil exporting countries to forecast political events that may affect global oil exports.
-The PRIX index is updated quarterly and published for free on the internet.
+The PRIX index is updated quarterly.